VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 2/README.md

 the name of uniform variable in vertext shader has to be exact the same name as it in glGetUniformLocation.

 ![Shader picture](https://github.coventry.ac.uk/ac7020/212CR_TeachingMaterial/blob/master/Session%202/Readme%20Pictures/ShaderProg.JPG)

+## Draw hexagon

+Now, it is time to play with modern OpenGL codes.

 ## Homework